aatapa/RLScore/docs/tutorial_kronecker.rst

 .. literalinclude:: src/two_step4b.out

-Tutorial 2: TwoStepRLS, cross-validation with bipartite network
+Tutorial 2: TwoStepRLS, cross-validation with homogenous network
 ***************************************************************

 Here, our goal is to predict one type of drug similarity matrix (ECFP4 similarities) from another (2D similarities).
 For these experiments, we need to download